Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-iVDRQg_aWpU,4247.4996402314814,4257.680472.md

 ### Transcript

-> when does update four come out, about eight months ago i think, five update five comes out in about in 45 minutes if that's what you're
+> when does update four come out, about eight months ago I think, five update five comes out in about in 45 minutes if that's what you're